Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

 Even if drivers park in the first vacant spot that they encounter, the network topology will matter.
-To understand this, we turn to the two examples of parking lots displayed in Fig.~\ref{fig:figure1}, where cars are injected at constant rate at the entrance and spots are located at exactly the same positions in space but are not accessible in the same way: In topology (A), cars enter one of the 9 parallel branches from the main alley on the top of the sketch, with equal probabilities for each (which is done by setting the turning probabilities adequately), whereas in topology (B) cars visit the alleys sequentially, driving by every spot before returning to the entrance point.
-At low occupancy, the search time will be mostly constant constant in topology (A), resulting from the travel time along the main alley on the top, whereas it will increase almost linearly with the occupancy in topology (B), as the first spots get more and more occupied.
-These intuitions are confirmed by the numerical results (with the protocol detailed in Section~\ref{sec:implementation}) shown in Fig.~\ref{fig:figure1}, which evidence a crossover (around $\phi_c\approx 40\%$) from a low-occupancy situation with shorter searches in topology (B) to the opposite case when $\phi>\phi_c$.
+To understand this, we turn to the two examples of parking lots displayed in Fig.~\ref{fig:figure1}b, where cars are injected at constant rate at the entrance and spots are located at exactly the same positions in space but are not accessible in the same way: In topology (A), cars enter one of the 9 parallel rows from the main alley at the top of the sketch, with equal probabilities for each (which is done by setting the turning rates adequately), whereas in topology (B) cars visit the rows sequentially, driving by every spot before returning to the entrance point.
+At low occupancy, the search time will be mostly constant constant in topology (A), resulting from the travel time along the main alley, whereas it will increase almost linearly with the occupancy in topology (B), as the first spots get more and more occupied.
+These intuitions are confirmed by the numerical results shown in Fig.~\ref{fig:figure1}c (with the protocol detailed in Section~\ref{sec:implementation}); \AN{around $\phi\equiv \phi_c\approx 40\%$, there is a crossover} from a low-occupancy situation with shorter searches in topology (B) to the opposite case when $\phi>\phi_c$.
 At high occupancies ($\phi>$80\% or 90\%), the mean search time starts to be dominated by the periods of time when the parking lot is full, because of statistical fluctuations, and cars have to circle several times before a parked car leaves.
-The search time then surges dramatically and diverges to $\infty$ as $\phi \to$~100\%, with a possibly steeper increase in topology (A), where the rare vacant spot may be found only after several loops.
-Obviously, the binomial approximation can explain neither the steepness of this divergence, nor the differences between topologies (A) and (B) at moderate occupancies.
+The search time then surges dramatically and diverges to $\infty$ as $\phi \to$~100\%, with a possibly steeper increase in topology (A), where the rare vacant spot may be found only after several loops \AN{(incidentally, this feature will actually elude the mean-field approach proposed below).} Obviously, the binomial approximation can explain neither the steepness of this divergence, nor the differences between topologies (A) and (B) at moderate occupancies.